Global-Ecology-Research-Group/Callaghan_et_al-2026-eLife/README.md

 model_objects/
 ```

 with separate subdirectories for each taxonomic level.
+While this folder and contents are not shared on this GitHub repository to keep it lightweight, they can be found in the [Zenodo Repository](https://doi.org/10.5281/zenodo.21130842).

 ### Model summarization